banago/PHPloy/readme.md

 * PHP 5.4+ command line interpreter (CLI)
 * Git 1.7.12.4+
-* SSH2 PECL extension (for SFTP) | [Installation](http://php.net/manual/en/ssh2.installation.php)

-Windows users can optionally [download AnsiCon](https://github.com/adoxa/ansicon/releases) to enable the display of colors in the command prompt.
-Install it by running `ansicon -i` from a command prompt or "Run" window.

 ## Usage

-As any script, you can use PHPloy globally, from your `bin` directory or locally, from your project directory:
+As any script, you can use PHPloy globally, from your `/usr/local/bin` directory or locally, from your project directory:

 ### Using PHPloy locally (per project)

-1. Drop `phploy.phar` into your project.
+1. Put `phploy.phar` into your project (you can rename it to anything)
-2. Run `phploy.phar --init` in the terminal to create a sample `deploy.ini` file or create one manually.
+2. Run `phploy.phar --init` in the terminal to create a sample `phploy.ini` file or create one manually
-3. Run `php phploy.phar` in terminal.
+3. Run `php phploy.phar` in terminal

-Please note that the sample `deploy.ini` file does not contain all the possible options.
+Please note that the sample `phploy.ini` file does not contain all the possible options.
 It is ment to provide a quick setup option for a simple deployment.
-For the full set of options, please see the example `deploy.ini` bellow.
+For the full set of options, please see the example `phploy.ini` bellow.

 ### Using PHPloy globally in Linux

 1. Drop `phploy.phar` into `/usr/local/bin` and make it executable by running `sudo chmod +x phploy`.
-2. Run `phploy --init` in the terminal to create the `deploy.ini` file inside your project folder or create one manually.
+2. Run `phploy --init` in the terminal to create the `phploy.ini` file inside your project folder or create one manually.
 3. Run `phploy` in terminal.

 OR